bashrc2/AberMUSH/README.md

 examine [player]
 ```

+To start a fight you can then use the `attack` or `throw` commands.
+If you throw a weapon the damage it does may be higher but it may also then be picked up by any other player or NPC and used against you.

 The `mod_str` parameter within an item which is a weapon defines how much damage it can inflict during combat. `mod_endu` defines how much protection a wearable item will provide against attacks.

 There is a limit to how much weight you can carry and carrying or wearing a lot of heavy items will reduce your agility.